elix/elix.org/content/ReactiveMixin.md

     }

-That’s all that’s necessary.
 The last line is the core bit that will update the DOM every time the state changes.
 The two buttons update state by setting the `value` property, which in turn calls `setState`.

 This ReactiveMixin would also be a natural fit with template literal libraries like [lit-html](https://github.com/PolymerLabs/lit-html/) or [hyperHTML](https://github.com/WebReflection/hyperHTML).

-## Using with `ShadowTemplateMixin` and `PropsMixin`.
+## Using with `ShadowTemplateMixin` and `RenderUpdatesMixin`.

-The Elix project itself generally renders its components with two mixins: `ShadowTemplateMixin`, which handles the task of populating the component's shadow root when it is first connected to the document, and `PropsMixin`, which handles subsequent updates to the component's host element and shadow elements in response to changes in component state.
+The Elix project itself generally renders its components with two mixins:
+[ShadowTemplateMixin](ShadowTemplateMixin) , which handles the task of populating the component's shadow root when it is first connected to the document, and [RenderUpdatesMixin](RenderUpdatesMixin), which handles subsequent updates to the component's host element and shadow elements in response to changes in component state.
 With those two mixins, the above `symbols.render` definition for our increment/decrement sample can be replaced with the following:

+    import ReactiveMixin from 'elix/src/ReactiveMixin.js';
+    import RenderUpdatesMixin from 'elix/src/RenderUpdatesMixin.js';
+    import ShadowTemplateMixin from 'elix/src/ShadowTemplateMixin.js';
-    import symbols from ‘.../symbols.js’;
+    import symbols from ‘elix/src/symbols.js’;

+    const Base =
+      ReactiveMixin(RenderUpdatesMixin(ShadowTemplateMixin(HTMLElement)));

-    class IncrementDecrement extends ReactiveMixin(HTMLElement) {
+    class IncrementDecrement extends Base {

-      // The following would be added to the component definition at the top...

-      get props() {
+      // This property becomes the initial value of this.state at constructor time. get defaultState() {
-        return {
+        return { value: 0 };
-          $: {
-            value: {
-              textContent: this.state.value
       }

+      // Provide a public property that gets/sets state. get value() {
+        return this.state.value;
       }
+      set value(value) {
+        this.setState({ value });
       }

+      // Expose "value" as an attribute.
+      attributeChangedCallback(attributeName, oldValue, newValue) {
+        if (attributeName === 'value') {
+          this.value = parseInt(newValue);
         }
+      }
+      static get observedAttributes() {
+        return ['value'];
+      }

+      // Define an initial component template.
       get [symbols.template]() {
         return `
           <button id="decrement">-</button>